pengz1/docs/docs/rackhd/notification.rst

 nodeType  String The node type could be `compute`, `pdu`, `switch`, `mgmt`, `enclosure` state     String The node's state event pre-defined by RackHD, See events_ for more details.
 ========= ====== =================================

+Other optional attributes can also be added if necessary.

 .. _events: